IBM/case/210-resources.md

       * `metadata`:  Metadata about the image reference.
       * `image`: The name of the image. (required)
       * `tag`: The tag for this version of the image.
+        * If no tag is specified, it is assumed to be `latest`
       * `digest`: The [OCI Digest](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests) of the file. (required)
         * Supported algorithms include: [SHA-256](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#sha-256)
       * `mediaType`: One of (required):